Divyesh8696/Bank-Management-System/README.md

-# Bank Management System (Java Project)
+# ATM Management System (Java Project)

-The **Bank Management System** is a simple console-based Java application that allows users to perform basic banking operations.
+The **ATM Management System** is a simple console-based Java application that allows users to perform basic banking operations.
 It is designed to mimic the core functionality of a banking system, making it easier to manage multiple accounts and customer details using an interactive, menu-driven interface.

 This project demonstrates the use of **Java OOP concepts (classes, objects, methods, encapsulation)** along with fundamental programming techniques such as arrays/lists, loops, and sorting algorithms.